Savjee/savjee.be/src/site/talks/2022-11-17-catholic-crypto-conference-part-1.md

 layout: talk
 title: What is a Cryptocurrency?
 conference: Catholic Crypto Conference
-location: The Sheraton Valley Forge Hotel, King of Prussia, Pennsylvania, USA
+location: King of Prussia, USA
 date: 2022-11-17
 summary: "A beginner-friendly introduction to blockchains and cryptocurrencies: what they are, how they work, and where they fit."
 videoId: vJfdO9QuroY
-permalink: /speaker/what-is-a-cryptocurrency/
+permalink: /talks/what-is-a-cryptocurrency/
 ---

 Part 1 lays the groundwork: core terms, building blocks, and the mental models needed to follow the rest of the conversation.